-Some restaurants we tried in Banff during our 3 days here:
+Below are some excellent restaurants we tried in Banff during our three days in Banff:

 Magpie and Stump – Mexican cuisine.
-This place had a cool vibe and the upstairs patio was beautiful.
+This place had great decor, and the upstairs patio was beautiful.

 Saffron Indian bistro – Indian cuisine.
-Really good Indian food, satisfied our home food craving.
+Really good Indian food, which satisfied our home food cravings.

 Uno pizza – Really good pizza and appetizers!

-In the evening we drove back to Calgary to our airport hotel bringing an end to our epic vacation.
+In the evening, we drove back to our Calgary airport hotel, bringing an end to our epic Canadian Rockies road trip.
 We had an early morning flight the next day back to San Francisco.

 Banff Jasper itinerary for 5 days

-If you just have 5 days to see Canadian Rockies, you can modify the above 7 day Banff Jasper itinerary to make it 5 days.
+If you have 5 days to see Canadian Rockies, you can modify the above 7 day Banff to Jasper itinerary to make it 5 day itinerary as suggested below:

 - Arrive at Calgary airport the night before or early morning

-- Day 2- Explore Jasper National Park, arrive Lake Louise.
-Stay overnight at Lake Louise
+- Day 2- Explore Jasper National Park, arrive at Lake Louise.
+Stay overnight at Lake Louise.

 - Day 3-Explore Lake Louise and Moraine Lake.
 Stay overnight at Banff.